Dermatology-Based UV Calculator

 What UV Index Means (And Why It Matters)

 The UV Index is an international standard measuring ultraviolet radiation strength.
 Higher values mean greater potential for skin and eye damage in less time.
+If you notice a new or changing spot after being outside, you can check a changing mole free with ScanSkinAI.

 0-2